cortex-lab/phy/docs/visualization.md

 Dock widgets can be moved anywhere in or outside of the GUI (floating mode).
 They can be closed as well.
 New views can be added from the `View` menu in the menu bar.

 Use the menu, keyboard shortcuts, or snippets to trigger actions.
-Press `H` or use the Help menu to print the active keyboard shortcuts and snippets in the terminal.
+Press `H` or choose **Help > Show shortcuts and commands** to open the active keyboard shortcuts and snippets.

 ### Cluster view